Birdo1221/Go-HoneyPot/README.md

 sudo ./smbpot
 ```

-Logging + Warnings
+> ## Logging and User Warnings:
-These honeypots are designed to attract malicious traffic.
+> ## These honeypots are designed to attract malicious traffic by actively attempting to capture unauthorized login credentials and related activity.

 ```bash
 SSH Honeypot: Outputs to stdout/stderr